 3. Network and collaborate

 Networking and collaborating are crucial for artists to build relationships and gain exposure.
 Connect with other artists, industry professionals, and potential clients through attending events, joining online communities, or even reaching out to people on social media.
-Collaborating with other artists can also help to build relationships, share knowledge, and create new opportunities.
+Collaborating with other artists can help to build relationships, share knowledge and inspiration, and create new opportunities.
 Some artists merely rely on a small group of friends – other artists – who can help them connect to clients.
 Strength in numbers, as they say.
 The key here is to become acquainted with other artists and patrons that you like, and that you can rely on.

 4. Build a strong online presence